datafold/terraform-azure-datafold/README.md

   * The application does not work without credentials supplied by sales
 * Access to our public helm-charts repository

-This deployment will create the following resources:
+The full deployment will create the following resources:

-* Azure VPC
+* Azure Virtual Network
-* Azure subnet
+* Azure subnets
 * Azure blob storage for clickhouse backups
-* Azure Application Gateway
+* Azure Application Gateway (optional, disabled by default)
+* Azure certificate (if load balancer is enabled)
 * Azure bastion
-* Azure jump vm
+* Azure jump VM
-* Azure certificate, unless preregistered and provided
-* Three Azure cloud volumes for local data storage
+* Three Azure managed disks for local data storage
-* Azure Postgres database
+* Azure PostgreSQL database
 * An AKS cluster
 * Service accounts for the AKS cluster to perform actions outside of its cluster boundary:
-  * Provisioning existing volumes
+  * Provisioning existing managed disks
   * Updating application gateway to point to specific pods in the cluster
   * Rescaling the nodegroup between 1-2 nodes

+**Infrastructure Dependencies**: For a complete list of required infrastructure resources and detailed deployment guidance, see the [Datafold Dedicated Cloud Azure Deployment Documentation](https://docs.datafold.com/datafold-deployment/dedicated-cloud/azure).

 ## Negative scope